dromotherm/sandbox/apache/flask_https/static/README.md

 create folder static/lib

-Download Bootstrap compiled CSS and JavaScript and save in static/lib
+Download Bootstrap 4.6.2 compiled CSS and JavaScript, save in static/lib and unzip

-Unzip
+Download Jquery version 3.7 and save in static/lib